-A grain-free diet is becoming a popular alternative to mainstream dog food.
-Proponents of a grain-free dog food consider it hypoallergenic and closer to a dog's natural diet than average modern dog food.
-Learn about grain-free diets and whether they might be a healthy option for some pets.
+A grain-free diet is a popular alternative to mainstream dog food.
+Proponents of grain-free dog food consider it hypoallergenic and closer to a dog's natural diet than the average dry and canned dog food.

 Top Grain-Free Pet Food Brands

 If you decide you want to put your dog on a grain-free diet after consultation with your veterinarian, be aware it may be a bit harder to find top brands.
 Many are not carried by large pet store chains and may require a special order online.
 You also will most likely pay more for a grain-free diet compared to a regular diet.

 - Taste of the Wild is a top pick because of high pet owner reviews and an ingredient list designed for dogs with true food allergies (no beef or poultry).
 Taste of the Wild food comes in several formulations for small breed dogs, puppies and adults and proteins include venison, bison, salmon, boar, lamb, and duck.
 The food is available in dry and canned versions.

 - Natural Balance L.I.D.
 High Protein Lamb Formula gets a spotless five-out-of-five-stars review from users on Chewy.com.
 The ingredient list is designed specifically for dogs with food allergies and uses no beef or chicken proteins.
 It also has a simple, limited ingredient list designed to make elimination diets to research allergies easier.
 The formula is available in a dry version only.